 Edibles take longer to feel the effects - be patient - between a half-hour and an hour.
 And once they do kick in, effects are stronger and longer.
 Just know what dosage you are working with, take your time without overeating too many at once, and you will be fine.
 Labeling and packaging are continually improving so excess dosing will become less of an issue.

 Did you know you can apply cannabis directly onto the skin?
 Many of the cannabinoids and terpenes in cannabis have analgesic properties, making it a great method of pain relief.
 You can find topical creams, lotions, balms, sprays, oils, etc. either infused with THC, CBD, or both along with other cannabinoids.
 You won’t get high no matter how much cannabalm you rub on your elbow - but you might help your eczema.

 Tinctures traditionally have been a way to get high amounts of herbs or medicines into concentrated form for consumption.
 The same can be done with cannabis.
 The tincture can be added to liquid to make a drink or applied orally, usually under the tongue, for direct absorption.

 Tinctures can vary in dosage and are highly concentrated.
 Exercise caution and restraint when first beginning until you grow accustomed to your particular mixture.

 These are some of the ways you can enjoy your cannabis.
-We are at an exciting time in the industry because new products and methods are arriving to market every day and because cannabis is more widely accepted almost everywhere.
+We are at an exciting time in the industry because new products and methods are appearing every day and because cannabis is slowly being more widely accepted.